 Group Discussion / Participation Posts (20%)

-Late Assignments will not earn full credit; ten percent (10%) will be deducted for every day (24 hours, including weekends) an assignment is late to a maximum of three days.
-Assignments submitted more than three days (72 hours) after the due date will not be accepted.
-If an extension is required, please email the instructor in advance to make those arrangements.
+If an extension is required, please email the instructor in advance to make those arrangements; otherwise late assignments will not earn full credit.
+Five percent (5%) will be deducted for every day (24) hours, including weekends an assignment is late to a maximum of three days.
+Without prior notification and request for extension, assignments submitted more than three days (72 hours) after the due date will not be accepted.

 School of Library and Information Studies Grading Statement:

 Grades reflect professional judgements of student achievement made by instructors.
 These judgements are based on a combination of absolute achievement and relative performance in class.
 The instructor should mark in terms of raw scores, rank the assignments in order of merit, and with due attention to the verbal descriptions of the various grades, assign an appropriate final letter grade.
 Grades are calculated in accordance with the SLIS Grading Procedure.

 The University of Alberta is committed to the highest standards of academic integrity and honesty.
 Students are expected to be familiar with these standards regarding academic honesty and to uphold the policies of the University in this respect.
 Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at

 http://www.governance.ualberta.ca/ ) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
 Academic dishonesty is a serious offence and can result in suspension or expulsion from the

 University.
 Students should also be mindful of the SLIS Copyright Policy